CustomEnv/dyatel/docs/source/index.md

 # Dyatel Wrapper Documentation

-Dyatel Wrapper is a Python framework that seamlessly wraps over Selenium, Appium, and sync Playwright, providing a unified interface for browser and mobile automation.
+Dyatel Wrapper is a powerful Python framework that seamlessly wraps over Selenium, Appium, and sync Playwright, providing a unified interface for browser and mobile automation.
 With Dyatel Wrapper, you can effortlessly switch between these engines within the same test, allowing you to leverage the unique features of each framework without boundaries.